GIFT Frequently Asked Questions (FAQs)

 What is the difference between the Sunday and Tuesday GIFT family sessions?

 Nothing.
 Apart from the day of the week and time of day, the content of Sunday and Tuesday family sessions will be the same.
 This gives your family the flexibility to choose whichever session fits best with your schedule month to month.

 What if my child is preparing for a sacrament?

-Preparation for First Communion, Reconciliation, and Confirmation are part of the GIFT process.
+Preparation for First Reconciliation and First Communion are part of the GIFT process.
 A few additional parent meetings, retreats, and gatherings may be scheduled to better serve the families with children preparing for these sacraments.
 Preparing to receive these sacraments typically takes 2 years - First Communion preparation typically happens in grades 1 and 2 (Reconciliation is also built into these years).
-Confirmation preparation typically begins when a teen enters high school, as our Diocesan requirement is that a Confirmation Candidate must be at least 15 years old when they receive the sacrament.

 We understand that life isn't ever predictable, and often times your family's sacramental preparation times don't exactly fall into a consistent timeline.
-So we are glad to work with you and incorporate sacramental preparation into grades/years beyond those listed above.
+So we are glad to work with families on a personal basis to develop a sacramental preparation plan that suites your circumstances.

 What if my family is not registered at Saint Brigid Parish?